jara001/f1tenth-rules/rules_v3.md

 #### Dead-ends

 Track contains parts that do not lead to the finish line.

-(I mean like a "trap dead-end".)
+- Driving into these track sections is not penalized.

 #### Open walls

 Track borders are not closed, i.e., there are horizontal gaps in them.

-Gaps might be in the inner walls as well as in the outside walls.
+- Gaps might be in the inner walls as well as in the outside walls.

-Driving inside the gaps is not allowed.
+_Felix: Do we really want to include the outside walls?
+Then we would probably need to add another layer of walls_

+_J: At least I think so.
+I think having inner walls with gaps is slightly better but it has its flaws._

-Inside the gaps the track border is delimited by a tape on the ground (or any other marking technique).
+- Inside the gaps the track border is delimited by a tape on the ground (or any other marking technique).

+_Felix: What about outside?_

+_J: Does it make sense to do it there?_

+- Driving inside the gaps is not allowed.
+    - Crossing the track border is considered as a touch.
-Note that when the car crosses the track border by at least 3 wheels it is considered as a crash.
+    - Crossing the track border by at least 3 wheels is considered as a crash.

 #### Intersections

 The track contains intersections, i.e., a track section where multiple driving directions are allowed.

-In the intersection area, following rules apply...
+- In the intersection area, following rules apply...

     - Speed limit
     - Right of way
     - ...

-Note that the lap is marked as completed only when all track sections were driven through during it.
+- The lap is marked as completed only when all track sections were driven through during it.

 #### Surface changes

 The track surface is deliberately altered in certain track sections.

-This change can both reduce or increase surface friction.
+- This change can both reduce or increase surface friction.

-When surface is changed, the track does not have to be entirely flat; a small height change may occur.
-This change is below a certain threshold.
+- When surface is changed, the track does not have to be entirely flat; a small height change may occur.
+This change is below a certain threshold to not pose a threat to the cars.

-Competition rules should specify how the surface is altered.
+- Competition rules must specify how the surface is altered.

-The surface cannot be altered by methods that could damage the cars, e.g., spilling water on the track.
+    - The surface cannot be altered by methods that could damage the cars, e.g., spilling water on the track.

 #### Track splits

-The track may contain track splits, i.e., parts of the ...
+The track contains track splits, i.e., the track section is split into multiple paths.

+- Driving through the track may be performed by any of the paths.
+They are considered equal.
+    - However, they might not be equal performance-wise, e.g., taking one of the paths might be more benefitial than the other.
+- Driving though only one of the paths is required for lap completion.

+#### Bridge

+The track contains a bridge.

+- In this section the track is generally not flat.

 ## Competition organization